JarredAllen/how-to-use-vim/navigating-normal-mode.md

 from the cursor location to the cursor's final location.
 For example, `d$` will delete the rest of the line, and `d^` will delete everything before the cursor.

+You can also type `x` to cut the character currently underneath the cursor, or `#x` to cut a specific number of characters.

 ##### Copy/Paste

 Vim also supports copying and pasting text.